Campanile (Trinity College Dublin): Dome and lantern

 Over the belfry are two domes which are covered in decorative scale-patterns.
 The first is the larger of the two and has carved scrollwork ribs that continue vertically from the columns of the belfry.
 The smaller dome sits directly above the larger, commonly referred to as a lantern rather than a dome.
 The entire campanile is then topped by a gilded cross.

-Tradition and Superstition
+Tradition

-A college tradition and superstition holds that any student who passes beneath the campanile when the bell tolls will fail their exams, causing some to never pass under it until they finish their time at Trinity College..
-There is another student legend that the bell will ring automatically when a virgin stands underneath it.
-This was the subject of a cartoon in Trinity News c.
-1966, by Nick Robinson, which showed a forlorn student couple standing under the Campanile while the bell remained silent.
-The boy says to the girl "Maybe if you jump up and down a little".

-The campanile is also featured in the bouldering tradition of the Dublin University Climbing Club.
+The campanile is featured in the bouldering tradition of the Dublin University Climbing Club.
 Climbing the campanile under cover of night is considered the "most impressive climb, and one of the most difficult" attempted by club members on college grounds.